Ramush Haradinaj: Witness intimidation

 Because witness intimidation had been such an important issue during the initial trial, witness protection was a prominent feature in both trials.
-During both trial the Prosecution took great pains to protect the identity of witnesses called to testify.
+During both trials, the Prosecution took great pains to protect the identity of witnesses called to testify.
 This often included, voice modification, pseudonyms, and in some cases witness relocation.
 During the retrial, the Court took the extraordinary measure of moving the entire court to an undisclosed secret location in order to secure the testimony of a protected witness.
 These efforts paid off.

 The ICTY stated that no witnesses were murdered during either trial.
 There was some confusion over this point because during the first trial, 97 witnesses were called by the Prosecution to testify against Mr. Haradinaj; however, two did not testify, and one witness died shortly before trial.
-His name was Kujtim Berisha and his death has been used as evidence that witnesses were killed.

-Kujtim Berisha was killed on 18 February 2007 in a drunk driving car accident in Podgorica, Montenegro.
-This accident was "thoroughly" investigated by Montenegrin authorities who found that the perpetrator was a 67-year-old Montenegrin Serb named Aleksandar Ristović.
-Ristović drove his car into Berisha and two other men while under the influence of alcohol.
-The Montenegrin daily Vijesti states that police "confirmed that at the moment of accident Ristović was drunk-driving at a very high speed".
+Kujtim Berisha died following a traffic crash on 18 February 2007 in Podgorica, Montenegro.
+Montenegrin police concluded a 67-year-old Montenegrin Serb named Aleksandar Ristović drove his car into Berisha and two other men, killing Berisha.
+Police "confirmed that at the moment of accident Ristović was drunk-driving at a very high speed" at the time of the crash.
+Montenegrin investigators found "no evidence that the accident was staged".'".

 The ICTY Tribunal confirmed this noting: "The (ICTY) tribunal noted that Kujtim Berisha was '"the only person [who died] who was planned to be called as a witness in the Haradinaj et al. trial."
 He died in a 2007 car accident in Podgorica.
-Montenegrin investigators found "no evidence that the accident was staged"..

 Various media outlets from several different countries have written that as many as nineteen people who were supposed to be witnesses in the trial against Haradinaj were murdered.
 The ICTY disputed these reports.

 The first time the ICTY formally refuted this rumor was shortly after the initial trial.
 Serbian media claimed that Haradinaj's acquittal was based on the "mafia style killing of witnesses".
 The ICTY spokeswoman in Serbia, Nerma Jelačić, stated that these allegations were untrue and served only to politicize the work of the court.
 Her statement was later echoed and reaffirmed by the ICTY Trial Chamber itself which commented that no witnesses in the protected witness program were killed during the initial trial.

-The Serbian war crimes prosecutor disagreed with the ICTY.
-He claimed that potential ICTY witnesses had been murdered in 2011.
-The Serbian War Crimes Prosecutor, however, is not connected with the ICTY in any capacity whatsoever.
-Instead, he is a Serbian political appointee elected by the Serbian National Assembly who is charged with prosecuting war crimes in Serbia.